 More about the author

-Robert Kolker’s website provides some good background information about his previous work and selected articles he has published recently, including his Bloomberg article on Dmitry Firtash, the Russian oligarch thought to be the connection between Vladimir Putin and the Trump Administration.
+Robert Kolker’s website provides some good background information about his previous work and selected articles he has published recently, including his Bloomberg article on Dmitry Firtash, the Russian oligarch thought to be one of the connections between Vladimir Putin and the Trump Administration.

 Mr. Kolker is an active Twitter user.
 He re-tweeted this tweet today from NBC New York regarding the unsolved case of Shannan Gilbert: